Joseachiengphine/dorothea-rescue-centre/README.md

 # Dorothea Rescue Centre - Admission Form System

-A comprehensive digital admission form system for Dorothea Rescue Centre, built with Laravel and Filament.
+A comprehensive digital system for Dorothea Rescue Centre, built with Laravel and Filament.
 This system replaces manual paper-based forms with a user-friendly web interface for managing child admissions, tracking information, and generating professional PDF documents.

-## 🎯 Project Overview
+## Project Overview

 Dorothea Rescue Centre is a rescue center dedicated to providing care and support for vulnerable children.
 This system digitizes the entire admission process, making it easier for staff to: